zowe/docs-site/docs/extend/extend-desktop/mvd-dataservices.md

 ## Defining Java dataservices
 In addition to other types of dataservice, you can use Java (also called java-war) dataservices in your applications.
 Java dataservices are powered by Java Servlets.

-Java dataservices require more effort to configure than other dataservices.
 To use a Java dataservice you must meet the prerequisites, define the dataservice in your plug-in definition, and define the Java Application Server library to the Zowe Application Server.

 ### Prerequisites